UniFormal/uniformal.github.io/doc/setup/index.md

 * download the binary distribution
   * recommended for casual users
-  * self-contained except for needing the usual Java run time environment (Java 7 works fine, Java 8 has not been tested extensively, open-jdk has occasionally caused minor problems)
+  * self-contained except for needing the usual Java runtime environment
 * clone the source distribution and build MMT yourself
   * recommended for advanced users or developers
   * additionally needs sbt (the Scala build tool) for building

+MMT is currently built for `Scala 2.11.12`.
+MMT targets `Java 8` (both `OpenJDK` and `OracleJDK` are supported), and preliminary support for `Java 9` exists. `Java 7` is no longer officially supported.

 Before installing MMT, you can optionally install [jEdit](http://jedit.org/).
 If jEdit is installed, MMT will automatically configure it to serve as an MMT IDE.